 When does using Invoice Discounting or Invoice Factoring make sense?

-When the extra income that have cash immediately is LESS THAN the extra cost of factoring
+When the extra income from having cash immediately is MORE THAN the extra cost of factoring

-When the extra costs avoided (perhaps late fees) are less than the cost of the Factoring.
+When the extra costs avoided (perhaps late fees) are MORE THAN the cost of the Factoring.

-In either of these circumstances, using Invoice Factoring/Discounting will either net you more income or lower your net costs.
+In any of these circumstances, using Invoice Factoring/Discounting will either net you more income or lower your net costs.